 Managed payments should also save you from dealing with the complex relationship of PayPal Purchase Protection and the eBay Money Back Guarantee.
 That’s a relief!

 How Do I Get Invited?

 From what they’ve shared, it looks like they’re only inviting businesses that should benefit from making the switch.
-They most likely won’t send you an invitation if you do a lot of business internationally or sell in a category that isn’t supported yet.
+They most likely won’t send you an invitation yet if you do a lot of business internationally.

 Is It Worth Making the Switch?